Cable Shield Cutting

 Our Gemini range of machines is ideal for shield cutting applications.

 A common method to cut the shield of a micro-coax ribbon cable is to scribe the soldered shield.
 After the outer jacket is pulled back, the cable is dipped in solder so that the individual braided shields of the coaxial cables becomes a single solid piece of solder.
 A high speed laser spot is passed over the soldered shield.
 This removes a small depth of the shield and creates a weakness in the solid soldered shield.
-This is a robust method as the 1 micron laser light does not cut completely through the shield, meaning that the underlying layers can not be damaged.
+This is a robust method as the 1 micron laser light does not cut completely through the shield, meaning that the underlying layers cannot be damaged.
 The downside is that there is an additional step (soldering) in the process.
-The Gemini 1, 2 and 3 are best suited for this method.
+The Gemini-2 and Gemini-4 are best suited for this method.

-In solderless shield scribing (also known as solder less shield cutting) - the soldering step can be missed out.
+In solder-less shield scribing (also known as solder-less shield cutting) - the soldering step can be missed out.
 The same laser is passed at high speed over the un-soldered shield wires.
 By careful selection of the laser parameters and materials it is possible to scribe the individual shield strands whilst not damaging the underlying insulation.
 This allows a very efficient process to be developed without the messy process step of soldering.
-The Gemini 3 system is best suited for this method.
-The Titan fully automated micro-coax stripper can perform all steps of the micro-coax stripping.
-See the micro-coax section and Titan product description for more information.
+The Gemini-4 system is best suited for this method.
+See also our micro-coax section for related information.

 Many flat flexible cables (FFCs) are structured with a shielding layer laminated in the cable structure.